BEV-VLM: Trajectory Planning via Unified BEV Abstraction: Experiments

-\textbf{Prepocessing.} Data preprocessing, including prompt design and ground truth trajectory extraction, proceeds as follows: LiDAR data, images, and fused BEV features, which cover a spatial range of $\pm50m$ in both $x$, $y$ directions, are extracted from nuScenes through the pretrained BEVFusion, and then converted to the visualized RGB format through dimensionality reduction.
-VLM prompts include these images and predefined driving-related questions.
-Ground truth trajectories for training and evaluation are derived from nuScenes by computing ego-vehicle position differences between the current and subsequent frames.
+\textbf{Prepocessing.} Data preprocessing, including prompt design and ground truth trajectory extraction, proceeds as follows: LiDAR data, images, and fused BEV feature, which cover a spatial range of $\pm50$m in both $x$, $y$ directions, are extracted from nuScenes through the pretrained BEVFusion, and then converted to the visualized RGB format through dimensionality reduction.
+Trajectories are extracted from nuScenes by computing ego-vehicle position differences between the current and subsequent frames.

-\textbf{Metrics.} For trajectory planning, we employ mainstream $L2$ displacement error and collision rate as evaluation metrics. $L2_{avg}$ refers to displacement error under the ST-P3 standard, while $L2_{max}$ refers to displacement error under the UniAD standard.
+\textbf{Metrics.} We employ mainstream $L2$ displacement error and collision rate as evaluation metrics. $L2_{\text{avg}}$ refers to displacement error under the ST-P3 standard, while $L2_{\max}$ refers to the displacement error under the UniAD standard.

+\textbf{Implementation Details.} Training was conducted for $10$ epochs on $8$ NVIDIA A100 GPUs with a batch size of $1$ and a learning rate of $1\times10^{-4}$ using the AdamW optimizer.
+Inference was done on a single NVIDIA A100 GPU.
+We adopted the official BEVFusion model with standard nuScenes settings for BEV feature generation to show that even the vanilla perception module can unlock the model’s potential to leverage multimodal information within a unified BEV space.